nurgul212/A-Random-Quote-Generator/README.md

 FSJS-Project1

 A program that displays a randomly selected quote each time the user clicks a button.
-Click tthe link to view the app: https://nurgul212.github.io/A-Random-Quote-Generator/
+Click the link to view the app: https://nurgul212.github.io/A-Random-Quote-Generator/